-With respect to the use of BAHXs for elevated pressure product oxygen boiling, there have been no reported combustion incidents.
+With respect to the use of BAHXs for elevated pressure product oxygen boiling, there has been one reported combustion incident.

 The experimental work (Section 9) on the flammability of BAHX samples has shown they are flammable in boiling oxygen (9.3) and can combust with considerable intensities; however, combustion can be arrested or inhibited by fluids in alternate passages under conditions normally encountered in elevated pressure product oxygen boiling applications.
 Condensed or cold supercritical inert fluid or air in BAHX alternate passages is more effective than gaseous inert fluid or air from the standpoint of combustion inhibition (see 9.4 and 9.5).
-However, there are some locations in the BAHX where LOX is present and the alternate passages contain either twophase fluid or vapor only.
+However, there are some locations in the BAHX where LOX is present and the alternate passages contain either two-phase fluid or vapor only.
 This is most likely in locations where the oxygen vapor fraction is high.